NEW RULES, NEW PLAYERS, AND NEW RISKS

 - Aerobic Composting

-- Selection for Low Residual Feed Intake Markers in Beef Cattle
+- Reducing Greenhouse Gas Emissions from Fed Selection for Low Residual Feed Intake Markers in Beef Cattle

-The Federal Backstop
+Canada’s Federal Backstop Regulated Market

 Canada has set a standard for Protocol design, project verification, and serialization registry.